imzodev/stream-animate/README.md

 - **System tray not showing:** If the tray icon doesn't appear, your desktop environment may not support system trays.
 You can still quit the application with `Ctrl+C` in the terminal.
 - **Qt platform plugin:** If you see `Could not load the Qt platform plugin "xcb"`, install the missing dependencies (Ubuntu: `sudo apt-get install libxcb-cursor0`).
 - **Global hotkeys on macOS:** Approve the accessibility prompt so the listener can capture shortcuts while other apps are focused.
+- **Activator disarms immediately**: Ensure you’re on the latest code (we ignore the activator’s last press as a suffix), your suffix is defined (string or array), and there’s no direct hotkey equal to the activator.

 ## Power Tips
 - **Layer multiple shortcuts:** Build themed reactions (victory, defeat, raid) with unique audio/visual combos.